"CRUX OF THE MATTER"

 itself after the shock, to get back in control and

-make sense of something that is larger than its
+make sense of something larger than our mental

-morbidly obsessive.
+morbidly obsessive with creating certitude or control where there may be none.
 This shock to ego is really

 an exposure to the possibility that some part of